-These blocks operate on non-supersampled (a maximum of 1 sample per clock) complex data, and can decrease or increase the sample rate by 2^N where N=0 to 16.
+These blocks operate on non-supersampled (a maximum of 1 sample per clock) data that can be either real or complex, and can decrease or increase the sample rate by 2^N where N=0 to 16.
 (N=0 is a bypass mode where the data is passed through the filter unchanged).